FindMySchool LogoFindMySchool

 It is a state infant school currently graded Good, and the most recent published inspection evidence describes a broad curriculum, strong emphasis on reading and phonics, and a calm culture shaped by clear expectations and pupil responsibilities.

-Applications opened from 11 September 2025 and the closing date was 15 January 2026.
-On-time applicants receive notifications on 16 April 2026.
+For September 2027 entry, Cambridgeshire's 2027-2028 primary admissions route notes applications are live by 11 September 2026 and the closing date is 15 January 2027.
+On-time applicants receive notifications on 16 April 2027.
 You apply through Cambridgeshire’s coordinated admissions process, rather than directly to the school.

 Wraparound care is available via an out-of-school club arrangement linked to the school.
 Parents should confirm the specific session times, availability and booking process directly with the provider.